 In a previous blog post, we explored what our children need to know about new spirituality.
 However, new spirituality is not the only worldview vying for the hearts and minds of our children.
-The naturalistic worldview is just as widespread.
+Naturalism, also known as materialism or scientism, is just as widespread.
 And it may be more difficult to detect.
 This is because naturalism’s messages aren’t loudly argued — they are quietly assumed.
 How can we prepare our children to unmask the naturalistic assumptions present in almost every area of our culture?

 Expose the Idol of Naturalism